-If your computer can't read the SD card but your camera can, put the SD card back in the camera and connect the camera directly to your computer using the USB cord.
+If your computer can't read the memory card but your camera can, put the card back in the camera and connect the camera directly to your computer using the USB cord.
 Look and see if the photos show up connected to your computer.
 If your camera came bundled with software, try using that program to pull up those files instead of simply browsing for the files.

 A camera or electronics store may have the tech to read that corrupted card.
 Some consumers have said they were able to recover all their data by taking the card into a local store.
 While the possibility of recovering your data depends on several factors, it's certainly worth a shot.

 With the "not formatted" memory card error, in most cases, your images are still there, your computer just can't read them.
 A recovery software can serve as the go-between, finding and repairing the files on your memory card so that your computer can access them.
 Recovery software works well for media cards that were pulled out of a camera or computer too soon, used in multiple devices, or formatted on a computer, but software can sometimes pull information from damaged cards too.